TyRichards/rails_vitamins/README.md

-Journal
+Rails Vitamins
 ==========

-This is a repo for a Paradox theme
+This is a nice little WP Theme for a rails tips/tricks blog.